Mormon views on evolution: Views in the early 2000s

+Surveys of LDS members

+Multiple surveys of views on evolution by general LDS adults have been conducted.
+For example, in 1973, 81% of students at the church-run university BYU denied that the creation involved evolution in a survey of over 1,000 respondents.
 In a 2014 U.S. Religious Landscape Study, researchers found that 52% of Mormons believe that humans always existed in their present form while 42% believe that humans evolved over time.
 More specifically, 29% of Mormons believe that evolution is guided by a supreme being, while 11% believe the evolution occurred due to natural processes.

-A recent 2017 study, the Next Mormons Survey, professor Benjamin Knoll surveyed Mormons about their beliefs in evolution.
+A 2017 study, the Next Mormons Survey, professor Benjamin Knoll surveyed Mormons about their beliefs in evolution.
 Of those surveyed, 74% responded that they were confident or had faith that God created Adam and Eve in the last 10,000 years and that Adam and Eve did not evolve from other forms of life.
 When asked whether evolution is the best explanation for how God brought about life on Earth, 33% of Mormons were confident or had faith that this was not true.
 After analyzing the results Knoll suggested that 37% of Mormons completely reject God-guided evolution.
 Another 37% accept God-guided evolution for life on Earth, but feel that Adam and Eve were an exception and were physically created by God.
 The other 26% were split between the belief that Adam and Eve may have been created through the process of evolution and the disbelief in God-guided evolution and the existence of a physical Adam and Eve.
 Moreover, unlike other studies conducted which have found a correlation between education level and belief in evolution, Next Mormons Survey found no correlation between education level and belief in evolution among Mormons.